Old, Snake Eyes aren't streaming on HBO Max, sorry

 This year, all year, HBO Max is streaming new, theatrically released movies at no extra charge the same day each film hits US theaters.
-But this weekend's biggest releases -- Old, the latest paranormal horror movie from M. Night Shyamalan, and Snake Eyes, a G.I.
-Joe franchise flick -- aren't there.
+But this weekend's top releases -- Old, the latest paranormal horror movie from M. Night Shyamalan, and Snake Eyes, a G.I.
+Joe franchise flick -- aren't available to stream on HBO Max.
+(Though Old should stream there months later, and Snake Eyes will be available to stream elsewhere in about a month and a half.)

 That's because HBO Max is streaming only Warner Bros. movies the same day.
 Old and Snake Eyes are both distributed by different studios.

-HBO Max made waves last year when it announced that it would stream new, theatrically released movies from the studio Warner Bros. at no extra charge the same day hit the big screen during 2021.
-That includes Space Jam: A New Legacy, The Suicide Squad, Dune and The Matrix 4 to come.
+HBO Max made waves last year when it announced that it would stream new, theatrically released movies from the studio Warner Bros. at no extra charge the same day they hit the big screen during 2021.
+That includes Space Jam: A New Legacy, and upcoming releases The Suicide Squad, Dune and The Matrix 4.
 But it also means other movies from any other studio won't.

 That's sparking some misguided hope among moviegoers when any new movie hits theaters.
 Without knowing the studio distributing that new flick, lots of people get curious that maybe it's one of the movies available on HBO Max too.